telerik/blazor-docs/components/toolbar/events.md

 # Events

-The ToolBar exposes events for its buttons which allow you to react when the user perform actions on them.
+The ToolBar exposes events for its [built-in buttons]({%slug toolbar-built-in-tools%}) which allow you to react when the user perform actions on them.
 Such actions would be a click event or changing the selected state for the toggle button.
 The available events are:

 * [OnClick](#onclick)
 * [SelectedChanged](#selectedchanged)

+For [custom (templated) items]({%slug toolbar-templated-item%}), handle the corresponding events exposed by the components/elements you place inside them.

 ## OnClick

-The `OnClick` event fires when the user clicks on a button in the ToolBar.
+The `OnClick` event fires when the user clicks on a button in the ToolBar (also applicable to toggle buttons).

 >caption The OnClick event for the ToolBar buttons